ianmacomber/kaggle-airbnb/README.md

 In this recruiting competition, Airbnb challenges you to predict in which country a new user will make his or her first booking.

+Update as of contest end: wound up finishing 231st out of 1,463 (top 25%).
+Leader's private score was 0.88697, mine was 0.88342.

 ## Airbnb File Descriptions

 These files can be found through the website and are stored in a `/Data` folder that is not committed to git.